Phocas

 Phocas (Focas; Φωκάς; 547 – 5 October 610) was Eastern Roman emperor from 602 to 610.
-Initially, a middle-ranking officer in the Eastern Roman army, Phocas rose to prominence as a spokesman for dissatisfied soldiers in their disputes with the court of the Emperor Maurice.
-When the army revolted in 602, Phocas emerged as the natural leader of the mutiny.
-The revolt proved to be successful and led to the capture of Constantinople and the overthrow of Maurice on 23 November 602 with Phocas declaring himself emperor on the same day.
+Initially a middle-ranking officer in the Roman army, Phocas rose to prominence as a spokesman for dissatisfied soldiers in their disputes with the court of the Emperor Maurice.
+When the army rebelled in 602, Phocas emerged as the leader of the mutiny.
+The revolt led to the overthrow and execution of Maurice in November 602.

-Phocas deeply mistrusted the uncooperative elite of Constantinople to whom he was a usurper and a provincial boor.
-He, therefore, attempted to base his regime on relatives whom he installed in high military and administrative positions.
-He immediately faced multiple challenges in domestic and foreign affairs to which he responded with little success.
-He dealt with domestic opposition with increasing ruthlessness which alienated even wider circles, including some members of his own household.
-At the same time, the Empire was threatened on multiple frontiers.
-Avars and Slavs renewed their destructive raids of the Balkans, and the Sassanid Empire launched a massive invasion of the eastern provinces.
-Finally, the Exarch of Africa, Heraclius the Elder, rebelled against Phocas and gained wide support throughout the empire.
-Phocas attempted to use border troops to crush the rebellion, which however only resulted in allowing the foreign invaders to break into the heartlands of the Empire.
-Heraclius the Elder's son, Heraclius, succeeded in taking Constantinople on 5 October 610, and executed Phocas on the same day, before declaring himself the emperor.
+Phocas deeply mistrusted the uncooperative elite of Constantinople, to whom he was a usurper and a provincial boor.
+He therefore attempted to base his regime on relatives installed in high military and administrative positions.
+He immediately faced challenges in domestic and foreign affairs, and responded with little success.
+He dealt with domestic opposition with increasing ruthlessness that alienated ever wider circles, including some of his own household.
+The Sasanian Empire launched a massive invasion of the eastern provinces.
+Finally, the exarch of Africa, Heraclius the Elder, rebelled against Phocas and gained wide support throughout the empire.
+Phocas attempted to use border troops to crush the rebellion, but this only resulted in allowing invaders to break into the heartlands of the Empire.
+Heraclius the Elder's son, Heraclius, took Constantinople on 5 October 610, executed Phocas the same day, and declared himself emperor.

 Surviving sources are universally extremely hostile to Phocas.
 He is described as an incompetent tyrant and usurper who brutally purged any real or perceived opposition and left the Empire wide open to foreign aggression.
 The veracity of these sources is difficult to ascertain since emperors of the Heraclian dynasty who succeeded Phocas had a vested interest in tarnishing his reputation.

 Life

 Early life

-Phocas was probably born in 547, as he was said to be aged 55 when he became emperor.
+Phocas was most likely born in 547, as he was said to be aged 55 when he became emperor.
 He and his family were likely of Thraco-Roman or Cappadocian origin.
-The life of Phocas before his usurpation of the Byzantine Empire's throne is obscure, but it is known that he served as a low-ranking officer under Emperor Maurice.
+The life of Phocas before his usurpation of the Byzantine Empire's throne is obscure, but he was said to have served as a centurion in the army in Thrace under Emperor Maurice.

+Late in Maurice's reign, the army sent Phocas to Constantinople as their spokesperson to complain about the conduct of general Comentiolus.
+As Phocas presented their case, he argued with the emperor, and as a result, had his beard pulled by an outraged patrician.